 Additionally, chapel services offer opportunities to be challenged by local pastors, Christian community leaders, missionaries from around the world, and representatives of various Christian organizations; and to learn vital Christian Life Skills such as financial responsibility, health and wellness, professional attire and behavior, and other skills necessary to maintain a positive Christian testimony in all aspects of their lives.
+Students develop vital leadership skills by planning and leading in each Friday's chapel service, giving them opportunities to lead in worship, preach, and give testimonies, and make speaker requests.
 Because chapel is an integral part of the educational plan of the College, attendance is required for all students.
 See the Student Handbook for additional requirement information.